caijunyi08/caijunyi08/README.md

 I can use python, java, c, frontend, but Python is my best.

-Come and see my favourite program: [tic-tac-toe](https://github.com/icaijy/tic-tac-toe)
+Come and see my favourite program: [homework generator](https://github.com/icaijy/student_homework)

 A blog system use django: [click here](https://github.com/icaijy/blogsystem)
 <!--